-Nozzle Temp 1 & 2: This sets temperatures for the printer nozzles, and is indicated in degrees Celsius
+Nozzle Temp 1 & 2: Sets temperature for each of the printer nozzles (in degrees Celsius).

-Bed Temp: This sets temperature for the heated bed, and is indicated in degrees Celsius.
+Bed Temp: Sets temperature for the heated bed (in degrees Celsius).

-Speed: This value will adjust your print speed as a percentage modifier based on speed settings chosen while slicing the print file.
-This is a global modifier for all speeds, including print features, non-printing travel motion, retractions, etc. Caution: Using this modifier to increase speed significantly may result in retraction or travel motion speeds that are too fast.
-If speed is increased too much, retractions may begin to grind the filament or travel motion may cause the axes belts to skip.
+(Caution: Using this modifier to increase speed significantly may result in retraction or travel motion speeds that are too fast.
+If speed is increased too much, retractions may begin to grind the filament or travel motion may cause the axes belts to skip.)

-Fan Speed: This is a pulse width modulation (PWM) value to control speed of the printhead cooling fan.
-Because it is a PWM value it displays a range from 0-255, with 255 being highest and 0 being lowest.
-Even when set to 0 the fan may continue to spin.
+Fan Speed: Sets extruder head cooling fan speed.
+Because fan speed is controlled via pulse width modulation (PWM) it displays a range from 0-255, with 255 being the highest fan speed and 0 being lowest fan speed.
+Even when set to 0, the fans may continue to spin.

-Flow 1 & 2: This is a percentage modifier for flow rate or extrusion modifiers.
+Flow 1 & 2: Modifies chosen flow rate/extrusion multiplier as a percentage of your original values.
 Raising or lowering this value will increase or decrease the amount of filament that is fed, without adjusting any other print speeds or values.

 The Setup Menu is accessed from the Main Info Screen by pressing down on the Control Dial.
-The Setup Menu provides access for the majority of controls and settings needed for running prints and basic printer maintenance.<
+The Setup Menu provides access for the majority of controls needed for running prints and performing basic printer maintenance.